 The admission requirements for Robertson’s programs include having a High School diploma (or equivalent), a passing grade in English, Grade 11 or 12 Biology and/or Chemistry, a Criminal Record Check, and, for those whose first language is not English, a proof of English proficiency is required.

 During your massage therapy training, you will learn research and evidence-based information that meets national standards.
-Topics you might encounter include anatomy, pathophysiology, physiology, pharmacology, general principles and techniques, first aid, orthopaedic assessment and clinical massage treatments.
+Topics you might encounter include anatomy, pathophysiology, physiology, pharmacology, general principles and techniques, first aid, orthopedic assessment and clinical massage treatments.

 Another aspect of a massage therapy career many don’t take into account is the business side of things.
 Many massage therapists are self-employed and take jobs from numerous different companies and clients.
-So, your massage therapy program will also likely go over the basics of owning your own business and what comes along with that, including learning management concepts, how to deal with any legal issues you may encounter and how to document your ingoing and outgoing finances to help you when tax time rolls around.
+So, your massage therapy program will also likely go over the basics of owning your own business and what comes along with that, including learning management concepts, how to deal with any legal issues you may encounter and how to document your incoming and outgoing finances to help you when tax time rolls around.

 Depending on which province you are in, you may have to take an entry-to-practice examination, which tests competency, knowledge, skill, safety and professionalism in the practice of massage therapy.
 Exams have both written and practical components.

-Complete Practical Requirements During Massage Certification
+Practical Requirements: Massage Therapist Certification

 Depending on which province you are in, the necessary requirements change.
 For example, The Massage Therapy Association of Manitoba supports a minimum entry-to-practice education of two-three years (2200+ hours) of academic and practical/clinical education.
 Robertson College Massage Therapy program in Winnipeg is 2300 hours.

 While not necessary, you could continue your education after receiving your diploma.
 With further education, you can specialize and hone in on a specific type of medical massage therapy like reflexology, stone therapy, deep tissue, and so many more.
 Many community and private colleges offer advanced courses and training.
-Robertson College offers a 42-week Advanced Massage Therapy Diploma program.

 Let’s look at a few types of massage therapy you can learn while furthering your education: